A Thousand and One Nights (1969 film)

 A Thousand and One Nights (千夜一夜物語, Senya Ichiya Monogatari) is a 1969 Japanese adult animated fantasy film directed by Eiichi Yamamoto, conceived by Osamu Tezuka.
 The film is the first part of Mushi Production's adult-oriented Animerama trilogy, and was followed by Cleopatra (1970) and Belladonna of Sadness (1973).

 The film was a hit in Japan with distribution box-office revenue of ¥290 million, but was largely ignored outside of the domestic market, receiving a limited release in the US.
-The English dubbed of the film was considered lost until anime distributor Discotek Media discovered and restored the English dub, releasing it on Blu-ray alongside the original Japanese version on 24 November 2020.
+The English dub of the film was considered lost until anime distributor Discotek Media discovered and restored it, releasing it on Blu-ray alongside the original Japanese version on 24 November 2020.
 The English-dubbed version was cut to 100 minutes and was recorded in Italy.
 The film predates the more successful release of Fritz the Cat, the first American X-rated animated film, by three years.

 Plot

 Aldin, a poor, traveling water seller, falls in love with Miriam, a beautiful slave woman on auction in Baghdad, but Havasalakum, the son of the chief of police, buys her.
-Before he can take her home, a sand storm interrupts the auction.
+Before he can take her home, a sandstorm interrupts the auction.
 Aldin uses the opportunity to steal away the slave woman, rescuing her from slavery.
 They hide from pursuing guards in a seemingly empty mansion.
+They have sex there and are secretly watched by the master of the mansion, Shalieman, who locks them in and commands them to continue.

+Meanwhile, Badli, the right-hand man of the chief of police, brings a woman to the hideout of the forty thieves, where they party and have sex with her.
+Kamahakim, the leader of the forty thieves, disperses everyone, including his daughter, Madia.
+Frustrated at his father's actions, Madia leaves and goes swimming in the sea.
+There, she is interrupted by Badli, who shoots an arrow at a fish near her.
+When Madia emerges from the water, Badli is infatuated with her and tries to kiss her, but she slaps Badli in rejection.
+Enraged, Badli rapes Madia, who tearfully vows revenge to kill him.

-They have sex there, and are secretly watched by the master of the mansion, Sulaiman, who locks them in and commands them to continue.
-Havasalakum and his guards invade the mansion, where he finds them and capture Miriam.
-Badli, the right-hand man of the chief of police, murders Sulaiman.
-Aldin is tortured and sent to prison by mistake for the murder of Sulaiman.
+That night, Havasalakum and his guards invade the mansion, where he finds them and captures Miriam.
+Badli murders Shalieman.
+Aldin is tortured and sent to prison by accusing him of Shalieman's murder.
 Meanwhile, a heartbroken Miriam dies in childbirth.

-One year later, Aldin is set free and meets Badli in the desert.
-Aldin threatens to kill him, but shows him mercy and lets him leave.
-Aldin finds the magic cave where Kamahakim and the forty thieves hides their treasure.
+One year later, Aldin is free and meets Badli in the desert.
+Aldin threatens to kill him but shows him mercy and lets him leave.
+Aldin finds the magic cave where Kamahakim and the forty thieves hide their treasure.
 Aldin follows a thief inside, and as the thieves are asleep, he begins stealing the treasure.
-Madia, a young female thief, awakens and threatens to kill Aldin, who convinces her to see the world with him.
-The two fly away on a magic wooden horse.
-While they are crossing the ocean, living hair pulls them down.
+Madia awakens and threatens to kill Aldin in an attempt to get revenge against Badli, but he convinces her to see the world with him.
+Realizing her mistakes, Aldin and Madia fly away on a magic wooden horse to cross the ocean, only to be pulled down by living hair and drowned into the deep.